Home ยป Blog ยป Recipes ยป Side Dishes ยป Vegetables

 4. Stir in sesame oil and pepper flakes.
 Pour mixture over broccoli and toss well.

-5. Let sit for at least 1 hour at room temperature, and up to 48 hours (chill it if you want to keep it for more than 2 hours).
+5. Let sit for at least 1 hour at room temperature, and up to 48 hours in the refrigerator. (chill it if you want to keep it for more than 2 hours).

 6. Serve